LuoYaoSheng/reflect-journal/README.md

 TODO: Refactor related events access

-TODO: Double click on related event to open resource

 TODO: Implement Spotlight Importer so that journal entries are searchable via Spotlight

 The MIT License (MIT)